Geography of the Odyssey: Imaginary places

-The view that Odysseus's landfalls are best treated as imaginary places is probably held by the majority of classical scholars today.

 The modern Greek Homerist Ioannis Kakridis may be compared with Eratosthenes in his approach to the problem.
 He argued that the Odyssey is a work of poetry and not a travel log.
 To attempt a quick outline of Kakridis's views, it is useless to try to locate the places mentioned in Odysseus' narrative on the map; we cannot confuse the narrative of Odyssey with history unless we believe in the existence of gods, giants and monsters.
 Kakridis admits that one may indeed ask what real locations inspired these imaginary places, but one must always bear in mind that geography is not the main concern either of Odysseus (as narrator) or of the poet.
 Similarly, Merry and Riddell, in their late-19th century school edition of the Odyssey, state the following opinion: "Throughout these books [books 9–12] we are in a wonderland, which we shall look in vain for on the map".
 W. B. Stanford, in his mid-20th century edition, comments as follows on book 9 lines 80–81 (where Odysseus says that he met storms off Cape Malea near the island of Cythera): "These are the last clearly identifiable places in O.'s wanderings.
 After this he leaves the sphere of Geography and enters Wonderland ..."
 Thereafter, while frequently referring to ancient opinions on the location of Odysseus's adventures, Stanford makes little or no reference to modern theories.

 Robin Lane Fox observes of Euboean Greek settlements in Sicily and Italy, "During their first phase in the West, c.
 800–740, stories of mythical heroes were not already sited at points along the coast of Italy or Sicily.
 It was only later that such stories became located there, as if mythical heroes had been driven westward or fled from Asia while leaving the sack of Troy."
 The heroic legends, including an Odyssean geography, served to attach newly founded western communities "to a prestigious ancestry in the Greeks' mythical past."
 Fox notes that even Circe found a home on "Monte Circeo" between Rome and Cumae: "but this association began at the earliest in the later sixth century BC.
 The Etruscan king Tarquin the Proud (c.
 530–510) was credited with the settlement and in due course the very 'cup' of Odysseus was shown at the site."